Customizing Themes - Icons and UI Controls

 Theme Reference Implementations

-When learning new syntax, it is often useful to have some existing implementations for reference.
+When learning a new syntax, it is often useful to have some existing implementations for reference.
 For example, refer to the Theme description file for the IntelliJ IDEA High Contrast Theme.
 It may also help to review themes available at the JetBrains Marketplace.

 Defining Named Colors